 - Add sausage and onions back into the pan and remove from heat.

-- Drain the 2 cans of Italian style stewed tomatoes and add it to the sausage mixture.
+- Add the can of Italian-style stewed tomatoes to the sausage mixture.

 - Add 1-2 cups marinara or spaghetti sauce.
 Mix all together.
 Save the rest of the jar for leftovers. (see notes)